pfeinsper/21b-indago-rfid-conformance-tester/docs-src/IP_core_interface.md

 ## Register Bank

 The register bank intermediates the communication between the NIOS II processor and the IP core.
-Each access to the bus is done through a <guide>read</guide> or <guide>write</guide> command in which they carry data up to 32 bits, a value that represents the size of an integer in the programming language C, as it is the one implemented in the processor.
+Each access to the bus is done through a `read` or `write` command in which they carry data up to 32 bits, a value that represents the size of an integer in the programming language C, as it is the one implemented in the processor.

-As seen in the table, this communication path is responsible for the IP peripheral settings, informing essential values for communication such as <guide>Tari</guide>, <guide>Delimiter</guide> and <guide>Status</guide>, as well as others shown below.
+As seen in the table, this communication path is responsible for the IP peripheral settings, informing essential values for communication such as `Tari`, `Delimiter` and `Status`, as well as others shown below.

 | offset | Name                  | Access     | Size (bits) |
 |--------|-----------------------|------------|-------------|